-Up to 50% of capital gains of up to £100,000 (50% of gains up to £200,000 from 6 April 2023) realised on disposals of assets are exempt from CGT if the investment is a qualifying SEIS investment and appropriate claims are made.
+Up to 50% of capital gains of up to $\pm$ 200,000 realised on disposals of assets are exempt from CGT if the investment is a qualifying SEIS investment and appropriate claims are made.

 The lifetime limit for business asset disposal relief (formerly known as entrepreneurs' relief) is £1 million.
 Qualifying gains made within this limit are subject to a reduced capital gains tax rate of 10%.